ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - Read (3): This operation concerns both: i) the subscription at the topic-data resource for the topic in question at the Broker, performed by means of a GET request with the CoAP Observe Option set to 0 and sent by a Subscriber Client; and ii) the simple reading of the latest data published to the topic in question, performed by means of a simple GET request sent to the same topic-data resource.

       - Delete (4): This operation concerns the deletion of the topic-data resource for the topic in question at the Broker, performed by means of a DELETE request sent to that resource.

-A Client that has only the Delete permission on the application group does not need to request a token for KDC.
-On the other hand, if the Delete operation is on the security group, the AS and the KDC should ignore the Delete bit set to 1.
+        If a Client wishes to obtain only the Delete permission on an application group, then the Client does not need to join the corresponding security group, hence it does not need to request an access token for interacting with the KDC.

+        If a Client wishes to obtain the Delete operation on a security group, then the AS and the KDC ignore the wish for that operation when processing the scope entry in question.

    * The set of N numeric identifiers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.